Blackberry guide: where to find, how to cook and recipe ideas

+Once you've brought your blackberries home, wash well with cold water and leave to soak with a little salt to kill any bugs.
 Fresh blackberries will last a day or two but blackberries ripen quickly - losing flavour and condition, so if you have a glut to use up it is worth freezing.
 Wash the blackberries and set aside to dry before spreading in thin layers in a container and popping in the freezer for a later date.
 Alternatively, you can stew with a little suger and puree, again freezing or keeping in the fridge.

 Blackberries freeze well and can be used throughout winter in crumbles and pies.
 Freezing them will also help kill any bugs.

 Use up a glut of blackberries with these easy recipes.